Architecture for a revitalized experience

 The architecture I documented and developed ended up being an enormously organizing force for the technology, experience design, research, experience strategy, UXers, UI designers, and even executive parts of the team to rally around and discuss the architecture of the experience—to get on the same page before real production began.

 And best of all—the experience itself is now live!
+And it was a Webby 2024 Honoree for Best User Experience!
 It’s grown beautifully since this diagram was last touched—when design and development began to pick up and grow wings of its own, as it should—and I’m proud to be a user.
 It’s incredibly rewarding to feel the backbone that I helped to define come through the muscle and beauty of this experience.